-Hampshire County Council have committed to fly the new community flag for the first time on this date – making it even more important that it is a sunny day on July 15th this year!
+Hampshire County Council have committed to fly the new flag for the first time on this date.
+So it is even more important than usual that the sun shines on 15 July this year!